kleis-technology/terraform-training/tutorials/TP5/README.md

 ### Replacing the image configuration by an external module

-We will now replace the configuration of our instances using the `webapp` module.
+You will now replace the configuration of the instances using the `webapp` module.

-Follow the same procedure we use for the `cluster` module.
+Follow the same procedure used for the `cluster` module.
 1. Import the module `webapp` v0.1.0 that can be retrieved using the following address
       > github.com/meyerx/terraform-example-modules.git//modules/webapp?ref=v0.1.0"
 2. Configure the module `webapp`.